dain09/dain09/README.md

 </p>

 <p>
   I walk the path of a Code Ronin—a masterless developer bound only by the Bushido of clean, efficient code.
-My domain is the Android Open Source Project, where I treat the source code as <i>tamahagane</i> steel, forging it into a flawless blade.
+My primary domain is the Android Open Source Project, where I treat the source code as <i>tamahagane</i> steel, forging it into a flawless blade.
 Every commit is a precise strike, every system optimization a mastered kata.
 </p>

 </div>